jcornaz/autorel/README.md

 6. Create new git tag
 7. Run user-defined publication commands (see configuration file)
 8. Push git commits (if any), and the new tag
+9. Create a github release (only if configured)

 Any failure in one of these steps will abort the release process.